oracle-livelabs/security/data-safe/api-schedule-audit-data-copy/api-schedule-audit-data-copy.md

 4. Click **Close**.

-5. At the end of the row for your PEM file listing, click the 3 dots, and then select **Create Pre-Authenticated Request**.
+5. At the end of the row for your private key file listing, click the 3 dots, and then select **Create Pre-Authenticated Request**.

     The **Create Pre-Authenticated Request** panel is displayed.